 7. The Cure for Insomnia - 87 hours

 This John Henry Timmis IV-directed film was released in the USA on 31st January 1987.

 The film consists of actor L.D.
-Groban reading a 4080-page poem, A Cure For Insomnia, spliced with heavy metal music and x-rated clips.
+Groban reading a 4080-page poem, A Cure For Insomnia, spliced with heavy metal music and adult clips.